bertreb/pimatic-gbridge/README.md

 The gBridge plugin lets you connect a Pimatic home automation system with a Google assistant via gBridge.

 gBridge is a MQTT broker that 'works with Google'.
-After creating an gBridge account (https://about.gbridge.io) and obtaining an API key you can configure the plugin and add devices to be controlled via Google Assistant.
+First you create a gBridge account, connect your google (assistant) account to gBridge and obtaining an API key.
+Then you can configure the plugin and add devices to be controlled via Google Assistant.
+You find details for setup and configuration at https://about.gbridge.io.
 The number of supported devices is depending on the gBridge plan you've got.
 The free plan allows 4 devices and the paid plan gives an unlimited number of devices.
 Devices are not exposed automatically to gBridge and Google Assistant.
 You have to add them individually in the config.